 - salsa *

-As always, check the nutrition information on all of your condiments.
-Some companies are really sneaky about adding additional sugar to things that shouldn’t need it.
+As always, check the nutrition information for all of your foods if possible.
+Some products are very sneaky with their ingredients lists.

 - cocoa powder (unsweetened)